oracle/nosql-node-sdk/doc/guides/connect-cloud.md

 ## <a name="quickstart"></a>Example Quick Start

-The examples in the examples directory are configured to make it simple to connect and run against the Oracle NoSQL Database Cloud Services.
+The examples in the examples directory are configured to make it simple to connect and run against the Oracle NoSQL Database Cloud Service.
 Follow these steps.
 It is assumed that the SDK has been installed and will be found by the *node* command.